 B2 Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2007.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2013.
 Include international students only in the category "Nonresident aliens."
 Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
+Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."

-B2 Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree- seeking)
+B2 Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree-seeking)

-B2 Nonresident aliens 7 33 40
+B2 Nonresident aliens 28 78 102

+B2 Hispanic/Latino 76 331 331

+B2 Black or African American, non-Hispanic 26 94 94

-B2 Black, non-Hispanic 24 114 114
+B2 White, non-Hispanic 270 1,081 1,081

-B2 American Indian or Alaska Native 13 26 26
+B2 American Indian or Alaska Native, non-Hispanic 0 5 5

+B2 Asian, non-Hispanic 86 271 271

-B2 Asian or Pacific Islander 68 248 248
+B2 Native Hawaiian or other Pacific Islander, non-

-B2 Hispanic 76 281 281

-B2 White, non-Hispanic 263 1,084 1,084

-B2 Race/ethnicity unknown 7 69 70
+Hispanic 1 4 4

+B2 Two or more races, non-Hispanic 47 192 192

+B2 Race and/or ethnicity unknown 14 45 48

-B2 TOTAL 458 1,855 1,863
+B2 TOTAL 548 2,101 2,128